shannond-splunk/frothlysupply.com/README.md

   instrumented using OpenTelemetry trace interceptors for gRPC/HTTP.
 - **[Skaffold](https://skaffold.dev):** Application
   is deployed to Kubernetes with a single command using Skaffold.
-- **Synthetic Load Generation:** The application demo comes with a background job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.
+- **Synthetic Load Generation:** The application comes with a background job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.